Risk Management System

 NYK has prepared business continuity plans (BCPs) for all the major operations in NYK headquarters, so if disasters, accidents, or other events disrupt operations, the Group will be able to maintain its important functions uninterrupted wherever possible, or to quickly restore them if interrupted.

-In 2016, NYK included preparations for working from home in its revised BCPs, transferred to a more earthquake resistant data center, and introduced an IT platform that uses cloud computing to enable the sharing of information globally.
+Since 2016, NYK has revised BCPs each time, transferred to a more earthquake resistant data center, and introduced an IT platform that uses cloud computing to enable the sharing of information globally.
 We have also established an IT tool for information sharing in the event of a natural disaster and conducted a disaster drill using the IT tool.